 Integrative, patient-centered care is at the forefront of an education from ACTCM.
 We understand the importance of using an evidence informed practice in collaboration with the broad range of healthcare providers in a team context.

-With this in mind, the transitional DACM is taught in an integral manner, bringing in a variety of resources and paradigms to enhance the prior training of graduates with the MSTCM (or MSTOM) degree.
+With this in mind, the DACM–CP is taught in an integral manner, bringing in a variety of resources and paradigms to enhance the prior training of graduates with the MSTCM (or MSTOM) degree.

-Always keeping the goal of balance in mind, the transitional DACM faculty promotes these and other key teachings found in a variety of cultural and religious contexts.
+Always keeping the goal of balance in mind, the DACM–CP faculty promotes these and other key teachings found in a variety of cultural and religious contexts.

-The program makes use of new and innovative teaching methods by combining online and modular in-person lessons to create a dynamic hybrid curriculum.
-The online component will employ CIIS’ Canvas platform, while the weekend modules will be conducted at ACTCM campus in San Francisco’s Potrero Hill neighbourhood.
+The program makes use of new and innovative online teaching methods to create a dynamic and accessible curriculum.
+The online coursework will employ CIIS’ Canvas platform.

 A History of Exemplary Education